 There is a lot of crazy ideas about what animals can have as food.
 You have to remember that somehow animals existed for thousands of years without human interference.
 They somehow knew what to eat, imagine that.
-The big difference when humans farm animals, is that they are captive, and therefore dependent upon humans for access to just about everything.
-If your animals have all they need to eat, they can and will be pretty selective, and will only eat what they want.
+The big difference when humans farm animals, is that they are captive and therefore dependent upon humans for access to just about everything.
+If your animals have all they need to eat they can and will be selective, and will only eat what they want.
 If they are starving, they will eat anything out of their instinct to survive, and that is the only real danger in what you feed them.
 If you have captive animals, there is only one rule that matters: if your animals don't have food and water, than you shouldn't eat or drink until they do.
 Their very life depends on you!
 As far as chickens go, keep plenty of layer in front of them at all times.
-Throw out scratch grains if you have them, but not more than they will eat which is about two times as much as layer.
+Throw out scratch grains if you have them.
 If you keep plenty of scratch grain out, they will consume much less layer.
-I have found that straight wheat is best for scratch grains.
+I have found that straight wheat is best.
 If you feed whole or cracked corn, they will not eat most of it.